 Phone: (757) 220-6150

-The Commissioner of the Revenue is the Chief Assessing Officer for our Local Government.
+The Commissioner of the Revenue is the Chief Assessing Officer for the City of Williamsburg.

 The Commissioner is a Constitutional Officer set forth in the Constitution of Virginia and is an elected official chosen directly by the citizens of Williamsburg to serve a four-year term.